 “We regret Jeff’s decision to leave Enron, as he has been a big part of our success for over eleven years,” said Lay.
 “But, we have the strongest and deepest talent we have ever had in the organization, our business is extremely strong, and our growth prospects have never been better.”

-Lay continued, “We remain confident that we will meet the recurring earnings estimates of $.44 and $1.81 per share, respectively, for both the third quarter and full year 2001 and remain confident of our recent projected increased earnings for 2002 of $2.16 per share.”
+into

 Lay served as Enron’s CEO from 1985 until Skilling’s election earlier this year.
 Lay transformed Enron from a regional natural gas pipeline company to one of the largest and most respected companies in the world.
 Over his fifteen years as CEO, Enron’s market capitalization increased from $2 billion to $70 billion and Enron’s shareholders received a total return three times that of the S&P 500.